-He was, or perhaps still is, the First Secretary at Cameroon’s Embassy in Washington D.C.
+Mr. Gervais Bindzi-Edzimbi was, or perhaps still is, the First Secretary at Cameroon’s embassy in Washington D.C.
 I have never met him, nor have I ever spoken to him, but my family has.
 How come I am writing about him?
-I have just stumbled on a short “To-Whom-It-May-Concern” letter he wrote some years ago that enabled my son to enroll in a Master’s Degree program at California State University in San Bernadino, California.
+I have just stumbled on a short “To-Whom-It-May-Concern” letter he wrote some years ago that enabled my son to enroll in a Master’s Degree programme at California State University in San Bernadino, California.

-My son was on the phone for almost a week before someone picked up the call.
-He explained that his passport had expired and wondered if he could send his fingerprints and picture from Southern California for the passport renewal.
+My son was on the phone for almost a week with the Cameroon embassy before someone picked up the call.
+My son explained that his passport had expired and wondered if he could send his fingerprints and picture from Southern California for the passport renewal.
 No, that could not be done, he was told.
 He would have to fly over to Washington, D.C. in person.

 My son, being a patient, could not travel by himself.
-His brother couldn’t accompany him either as he works fulltime.
-His mother then traveled from Cameroon to accompany him.
-They booked a hotel room not far from the Embassy, arriving a day before the appointment.
-Early the next morning, they walked to the Embassy, arriving well ahead of the appointment time.
+His brother could not accompany him either as he works full-time.
+My wife then traveled from Cameroon to accompany him.
+They booked a hotel room not far from the embassy, arriving a day before the appointment.
+Early the next morning, they walked to the embassy, arriving well ahead of the appointment time.
 They were ushered into a waiting room where another woman had apparently been waiting for sometime, or so she said.
 She kept up a litany of complaints against a country where, she said, nothing was ever done right.
 When would things ever change in that “damn country”?
 When would people ever learn to do things the right way and on time?
 She went on and one.
 As my family sat soaking in all the negativity she was spewing out, and wondering if they would ever be served, the lady in question, even without being asked, suddenly said: “Thank God that I am now an American citizen.”

-Shortly thereafter, a gentleman came out of his office, greeted them and apologized for keeping them waiting.
+Shortly thereafter, a gentleman came out of his office, greeted my family and apologised for keeping them waiting.
 He then ushered them into his office where he took my son’s picture and fingerprints.
 Asked how long it would take for the new passport to be available, he said most likely three or four months.

 When he saw how worried my wife looked, he asked what the matter was.
 She told him our son had to complete his registration at the university, which could not be possible without a new passport.
 Unfortunately, he told them, passports could only be renewed in Yaounde.
-He could, however, give a note for the university to the fact that my son had just applied for a new passport which would only be available in four months’ time.
+He could, he said, give a note for the university, explaining that my son had just applied for a new passport which would only be available in four months’ time.